Chandigarh-University-Domain-WWC-2024/project-mannatgupta146/README.md

 ## 📬 Contact

-For any questions or feedback, feel free to reach out via GitHub Issues or contact me directly at **mannatgupta@146@gmail.com**.
+For any questions or feedback, feel free to reach out via GitHub Issues or contact me directly at **mannatgupta146@gmail.com**.

+### Author:
+This project was created and maintained by **Mannat Gupta**.

 ---